Robert-van-Engelen/Forth850/README.md

     .endif

-The "next routine" cycles contribute to the overhead of DTC, which cannot be further reduced to speed up execution.
+The "next routine" cycles contribute to the overhead of DTC, which cannot be removed to speed up DTC execution.
 To improve speed by 10% on average, the fetch and execute routine is inlined with the `NEXT` macro for performance-critical words.
 When performance is not critical, a `JP_NEXT` macro is used, which simply expands into `jp (iy)` with the IY register